joelkur/joelkur.github.io/cmdline_course.md

 ## Week 3 - Basic Corpus Processing

 This week started to get more technical and relevant in terms of language technology.
+It was teached how to e.g. analyze a text file by generating a word frequency list out of it, and then performing tasks on the word frequency list to find out e.g. how many words in the text file ends with a sequence.

 ### Commands introduced